SCLinDennis/QG-NLP/README.md

 ```

 ## Note
+- The first character of input sentence should be uppercase
-We not only usualize QG system to generate QA pairs, but also deal with exception.
+- We not only usualize QG system to generate QA pairs, but also deal with exception.
 Please see the line 46 - 86 for more detail.

 ## Reference